Radial Duality Part I: Foundations: Introduction

 \section{Introduction}

 Renegar~\cite{Renegar2016} introduced a framework for conic programming (and by reduction, convex optimization), which turns such problems into uniformly Lipschitz optimization.
 After being radially transformed, a simple subgradient method can be applied and analyzed.
 Notably, even for constrained problems, such an algorithm maintains a feasible solution at each iteration while avoiding the use of orthogonal projections, which can often be a bottleneck for first-order methods.
 Subsequently, Grimmer~\cite{Grimmer2017-radial-subgradient} showed that in the case of convex optimization, a simplified radial subgradient method can be applied with simpler and stronger convergence guarantees.
-In~\cite{Renegar2019}, Renegar further showed that the transformation of hyperbolic cones is amenable to the application of smoothing techniques, offering notable improvements over radial subgradient methods.
+In~\cite{Renegar2019}, Renegar further showed that the transformation of hyperbolic cones is amenable to the application of smoothing techniques, notably improving on radial subgradient methods.

 In this paper, we provide a wholly different development and generalization of the ideas behind Renegar’s framework, which avoids relying on convex cones or functions as the central object.
 Instead our approach is based on the following simple projective transformation, which we dub the {\it radial point transformation},